pdxparrot/ssj2019/SETUP.md

   * Create an empty Prefab in Data/Prefabs/State and add the NetworkConnectState component to it
     * Set the NetworkConnectState as the Network Connect State Prefab in the GameStateManager
   * Create an empty Prefab in Data/Prefabs/State and add the SceneTester component to it
+    * **TODO:** This actually needs to be overriden so it can do stuff like allocate viewers
     * Check Make Scene Active
     * Set the SceneTester as the Scene Tester Prefab in the GameStateManager
 * InputManager